 So the workaround here is to install “No History” extension on chrome.
 You can download it from here.
 All you need to do is add it to your Chrome browser.
 Now, whenever you start Chrome just click on the No History Icon (the small clock like icon) on the top-right side and turn “Stop Recording History” option off.
 If you do this chrome will not record your browsing history anymore.
 In other words, you can also say your browsing history will be automatically deleted or cleared whenever you exit Chrome.

 No History seems to be a popular Chrome extension (with more than 67K users), So, It’s easy to guess that many people like this extension.
 There are some other extensions as well which will do the same job, you can check them from chrome web store.

 If you are among the millions of UC Browser users, then you might be familiar with this feature, and you probably know how useful it is.
-I used to use this “Clear Browsing History on Exit” feature of UC Browser all the time when i used to use the internet on my Nokia 5230 phone.
-Now i have switched to iPhone, so i use Safari, but i still miss this feature.
+I used to use this “Clear Browsing History on Exit” feature of UC Browser all the time when I used to use the internet on my Nokia 5230 phone.
+Now I have switched to the iPhone, so I use Safari, but I still miss this feature.

 Anyhow, let me know your thoughts about this little chrome workaround.
 I have written some other useful articles about Chrome which you can check from below.
 Thanks for reading have a great day ;).